ManuelM512/HowFarAmI/README.md

 ## How Does It Work?

 This project uses a breadth-first search algorithm without relying on graph structures.
-Instead, it employs a dictionary with lists as the primary data structures.
-This allows for efficient pathfinding between links with O(1) time complexity for checking if a link has been visited.
+Instead, it employs a dictionary and a list, as the primary data structures.
+This allows for efficient pathfinding between links with O(1) time complexity for checking if a link has been visited, while also being capable of reconstruct the path after reaching the target link.

 ### Steps:
 1. **Validation**: The algorithm first checks if both the starting and target Wikipedia links are valid.
-2. **Scraping**: If the links are valid, the algorithm scrapes the starting Wikipedia page, extracting all the links within `<p>` tags that aren't buttons or part of excluded categories (e.g., archives, help pages).
+2. **Scraping**: If the links are valid, the algorithm scrapes the starting Wikipedia page, extracting all the links, within `<p>` tags in the body, that aren't buttons or part of excluded categories (e.g., archives, help pages).
-3. **Building Paths**: The links are added to the dictionary and list, after proving they haven't been visited yet.
+3. **Building Paths**: The links are added to the dictionary (key: found link, value: the link of where it was scraped from) and list, after proving they haven't been visited yet.
 4. **Parallel Processing**: The process utilizes multiprocessing to improve speed through parallelization.
 5. **Path Reconstruction**: Once the target link is found, the loop ends, and the shortest path (in terms of the number of links) from the starting link to the target one is reconstructed.

-## Requirements

-- `pip install lxml`
-- `pip install fastapi`

 ## How to Run